497K 1 fp0089392-7_497k.htm

 4

+Trading Issues Risk.
+Although the Fund shares are listed for trading on the Exchange, there can be no assurance that an active trading market for such Fund shares will develop or be maintained.
+Trading in Fund shares on the Exchange may be halted due to market conditions or for reasons that, in the view of the Exchange, make trading in Fund shares inadvisable.
 In addition, trading in Fund shares on the Exchange is subject to trading halts caused by extraordinary market volatility pursuant to the Exchange “circuit breaker” rules.
 Market makers are under no obligation to make a market in the Fund shares, and authorized participants are not obligated to submit purchase or redemption orders for Creation Units.
 There can be no assurance that the requirements of the Exchange necessary to maintain the listing of the Fund will continue to be met or will remain unchanged.
 Initially, due to the small asset size of the Fund, it may have difficulty maintaining its listings on the Exchange.

 Transactions in Cash Risk.
 The Fund intends to effect its creations and redemptions primarily for cash, rather than in-kind securities.
 Paying redemption proceeds in cash rather than through in- kind delivery of portfolio securities may require the Fund to dispose of or sell portfolio investments at an inopportune time to obtain the cash needed to pay redemption proceeds.
 This may cause the Fund to incur certain costs such as brokerage costs, and to recognize gains or losses that it might not have incurred if it had paid redemption proceeds in-kind.
 As a result, the Fund may pay out higher or lower annual capital gains distributions than ETFs that redeem in-kind.
-In addition, the costs imposed on the Fund will decrease the Funds’ NAV unless the costs are offset by a transaction fee payable by an authorized participant.
+In addition, the costs imposed on the Fund will decrease the Fund’s NAV unless the costs are offset by a transaction fee payable by an authorized participant.

 Liquidity Risk.
 The Fund may not be able to sell some or all of the investments that it holds due to a lack of demand in the marketplace or other factors such as market turmoil, or if the Fund is forced to sell an illiquid asset to meet redemption requests or other cash needs it may only be able to sell those investments at a loss.
-In addition, the reduction in dealer market-making capacity in the fixed income markets that has occurred in recent years has the potential to decrease the liquidity of the Funds’ investments.
+In addition, the reduction in dealer market-making capacity in the fixed income markets that has occurred in recent years has the potential to decrease the liquidity of the Fund’s investments.
 Illiquid assets may also be difficult to value.

 Operational Risk.
-The Fund is exposed to operational risks arising from a number of factors, including, but not limited to, human error, processing and communication errors, errors of the Funds’ service providers, counterparties or other third parties, failed or inadequate processes and technology or systems failures.
+The Fund is exposed to operational risks arising from a number of factors, including, but not limited to, human error, processing and communication errors, errors of the Funds service providers, counterparties or other third parties, failed or inadequate processes and technology or systems failures.
 The Fund and AAF seek to reduce these operational risks through controls and procedures.
 However, these measures do not address every possible risk and may be inadequate to address these risks.

 Recent Market Events.
 Periods of market volatility may occur in response to market events and other economic, political, and global macro factors.
 For example, in recent years the COVID-19 pandemic, the large expansion of government deficits and debt as a result of government actions to mitigate the effects of the pandemic, Russia’s invasion of Ukraine, and the rise of inflation have resulted in extreme volatility in the global economy and in global financial markets.
 These and other similar events could be prolonged and could adversely affect the value and liquidity of the Fund’s investments, impair the Fund’s ability to satisfy redemption requests, and negatively impact the Fund’s performance.